lion-star-gold/Data-Visualisation----Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 Create a matplotlib scatter plot of the data that contains the following attributes:
 ‣ Each episode's episode number plotted along the x-axis
 ‣ Each episode's viewership (in millions) plotted along the y-axis
-‣A color scheme reflecting the scaled ratings (not the regular ratings) of each episode, such that:
+‣ A color scheme reflecting the scaled ratings (not the regular ratings) of each episode, such that:
 -‣ Ratings < 0.25 are colored "red"
 -‣ Ratings >= 0.25 and < 0.50 are colored "orange"
 -‣ Ratings >= 0.50 and < 0.75 are colored "lightgreen"